“Happy Halloween?” Say what?

 In the early days when my hubby and I had just moved to Canada, Halloween was more about watching people get all dressed up and having fun in downtown Toronto.
-Over the years I finally get the part Halloween plays in this already crazy time of year that is packed with Thanksgiving, Dussehra, Diwali, all the way to Christmas and New Year.
+It took me a while but I finally understand the role celebrating Halloween plays in this crazy festive season that is packed with Thanksgiving, Dussehra, Diwali, all the way to Christmas and New Year.

 Over the years I’ve come to accept Halloween as a non-denominational celebration of all things shiny, scary and delicious.
 Many religions don’t recognize this holiday (mine included).
 But if you’ve just moved to Canada from parts where Halloween is not a tradition and you’re not looking forward to the dreary winter, Halloween’s the perfect excuse to colour in the gloomy days.

-How to Celebrate Halloween in a Multicultural Home
+Celebrating Halloween in a Multicultural Home

 Start with the decorations.
 If your house looks dressed up for this spooky day, kids will come.
-Small pumpkins and scarecrows work unless you want to go whole hog with a fake cemetery and skeletons crawling out of graves.
+Small pumpkins and scarecrows work unless you want to go the whole hog with a fake cemetery and skeletons crawling out of graves.
 It’s been done so you won’t feel out of place.

 Going out for “Trick or Treat”.
 This one may seem a little odd – knocking from door to door asking for candy.
-The thing is you don’t really ask, people give.
+The thing is you don’t really ask, neighbours give.
 Especially if you watch out for the signs of Halloween, you know the house is ready for Trick or Treaters.

 Finally the good stuff.
 Candy.
 Reciprocation applies here – think of what you would like to eat and then make sure you have that candy in the bowls to hand out at your end.
+And go beyond.
 Consider pre-wrapped and include nut free, allergen-free options to include as many kids as possible.
 If you’re a lover of peanut butter flavoured candy then perhaps two separate bowls may work, so you don’t mix up the allergens.

 A Visit From The Witch

 Once the day is done, have the kids prioritize their haul.
 Then bag the candy that isn’t at the top of their fave list, and hang it outside the door for the Switch Witch overnight.